 Do You Want To Donate?

-The Ironwood Pig Sanctuary is a 501(c)(3) non-profit organization and any donation is tax-deductable.
-It just takes a few minutes to make a secure donation by PayPal using your credit card.
-Click the donate button to make a donation.
-You do not need a PayPal account.
-If you want to make a donation in the name of another person, for a special reason like a birthday or anniversary or for a special purchase such as a 2014 calendar just describe what you want on the PayPal form.
-Click on the "Add Special Instructions to the Seller" and describe what you want with names and addresses if needed.
+2) If you want to make a donation in the name of another person, for a special reason like a birthday or anniversary or for a special purchase such as a 2017 calendar just describe what you want on the PayPal form by clicking on the "Add Special Instructions to the Seller" and describe what you want with names and addresses if needed.

 Winter Is Here!!!